 Shared by: Brandi M – Duplo storage, work in progress.
 Brandi is going to add wheels, a top with lego boards and add labels to the tubs.

-Shared by: Rebecca A – Cute labels, would make it easy to find what your after
+Shared by: Rebecca A – Cute labels, would make it easy to find what you’re after.

 Shared by: Pippa S W – Sorted by colour, but we like to keep “sets” together as much as possible in zip lock bags with the booklets in them.

-Shared by: Ffyona R – Another great cubed storage idea
+Shared by: Fyona R – Another great cubed storage idea.

 Shared by: Jane I – Homemade lego play track.
 Jane also sorted spare lego by colour into desktop filing trays.